Shark WS632 WandVac Review

 Debris pick-up isn’t an issue with the WandVac, even with the low airflow.

-I’ve tested this product extensively on various debris types, and it consistently picked up well.
+I’ve tested this product extensively on various types of debris, and it consistently picked up well.

 The “PowerFins” nozzle provides excellent agitation on this surface.

-There was minimal snowplowing because there’s a gap underneath to fit large debris piles.
+There was minimal snowplowing because a gap was left underneath to accommodate large debris piles.

 It only got a low score with coffee grounds because they didn’t fit inside the tiny dustbin.
 Thus, fragments of it regurgitated afterward.